Why Is Water Softening Important

 Limescale buildup in your coffee machine can significantly impair the functionality of critical components.

 For example, if limescale accumulates on the pressure sensors, they may not accurately detect pressure levels, causing the heating element to overheat and potentially burn out.
 Likewise, valves clogged with limescale can impede the normal flow of water.
+Some of the hoses are only 0.8mm wide and it requires only a small amount of limescale to cause a malfunction.
 In machines that are directly connected to a water supply, this can prevent valves from sealing correctly, which might lead to the boiler overfilling and pose a risk of flooding.

 Such complications can set off a series of failures, resulting in expensive repairs that could require a comprehensive overhaul of the system.
 It’s crucial to proactively manage these risks to prevent severe damage and extend the lifespan of your equipment.